justincasher/justincasher.github.io/articles/Categorical-Products.md

 | Poset | Infimum | Supremum |

-## 3. Partially Ordered Sets

-&emsp; We now show how for a poset, i.e. a partially ordered set, the product is the infimum and the coprodcut is the supremum.
+&emsp; We briefly detail the last example: that for a poset, i.e. a partially ordered set, the product is the infimum and the coprodcut is the supremum.
 Recall that a set $$ X $$ equipped with a relation $$ \leq $$ is called a *poset* if it satisfies
 <ol type="a" class="custom" style="list-style-position: outside">
     <li>\( x \leq x \),</li>